Take the 30 Day Decluttering Challenge For A Clutter-Free Home!

 Day 26: Cancel Unused Subscriptions

 This should be an easy day.
-Check your bank statements for any reoccurring memberships and subscriptions you do not use.
+Check your bank statements for reoccurring memberships and subscriptions you do not use.

 Make a list of them as you go, and then cancel them all.